syncfusion-content/javascript-docs/js/PivotClient/KPI.md

 # KPI

-Key Performance Indicators (KPIs) are business metric that help to figure out the progress of an enterprise in meeting its business goals.
+Key Performance Indicators (KPI) is the business metric that helps to figure out the progress of an enterprise when meeting its business goals.

-The different indicators available in KPI are:
+The different indicators available in the KPI are:

-* KPI Value: A physical measure or a calculated measure.
+* KPI value: A physical measure or a calculated measure.
-* KPI Goal: Defines the target for the measure.
+* KPI goal: Defines the target for the measure.
-* KPI Status: Evaluates the current status of the value compared to the goal.
+* KPI status: Evaluates the current status of the value compared to the goal.
-* KPI Trend: Evaluate the current trend of the value compared to the goal.
+* KPI trend: Evaluates the current trend of the value compared to the goal.

-The **“KpiElements”** class in OLAP Base library holds the KPI name and when its object is added to an OlapReport, you can view the resultant information in PivotClient.
+The **“KpiElements”** class in OLAP Base library holds the KPI name, and when its object is added to an OlapReport, you can view the resultant information in the pivot client.

-To enable KPI option set the property [`enableKPI`](/api/js/ejpivotclient#members:enablekpi) to `true`.
+To enable the KPI option, set the [`enableKPI`](/api/js/ejpivotclient#members:enablekpi) property to `true`.

-## Client Mode
+## Client mode

 {% highlight js %}